RPVote/voting-rights/index.md

 # Detection of Vote Dilution: New tools and methods for protecting voting rights

-In this project, we developed tools to aid the detection of racial gerrymandering and voter dilution.
-These tools are necessary in current and future court cases to provide sufficient evidence of voter dilution in an effort to require fairer redistricting.
+In this project, we developed tools to aid the detection of racial gerrymandering and vote dilution.
+These tools are necessary in current and future court cases to provide sufficient evidence of vote dilution in an effort to require fairer redistricting.
 Thus, these tools must be properly vetted, providing accurate results, and usable beyond technical specialists, so that their utilization can expand.